hxwang/Careercup150/file/recursion-and-dp.md

 - 9.3 A magic index in an array A[0...n-1] is defined to be an index such that A[i] = i.
 Given a sorted array, write a method to find a magic index, if one exists, in array A [[Solution]](../code/9.3.java)
   - what if the values are not distinct?

+- 9.4 Write a method to return all subset of a set.